tingvarsson/linker/README.md

 ### Improvements
 - [ ] Double printouts of short/long version arguments in helper (as well as double handling in the code)
+- [ ] Integrate debug control into the logger instead of having to have ugly if statements directly in the code